On the k-Means/Median Cost Function: Introduction

-The above sampling procedure is known to give very good centers and has been a popular choice for picking the initial centers for the Lloyd's algorithm in practice.
-Moreover, Arthur and Vassilvitskii~\cite{ArthurV07} showed that this algorithm gives an $O(\log{k})$-approximation guarantee in expectation.
+\cite{ArthurV07} showed that this algorithm gives an $O(\log{k})$-approximation guarantee in expectation.
 A lot of follow-up research has been done to understand the pseudo-approximation behaviour of this algorithm.
-Note that this algorithm uses $k$ only as a termination condition.
-That is, $k$-means++ seeding will stop after sampling $k$ centers.
+Note that $k$-means++ seeding stops after sampling $k$ centers using $D^2$-sampling\footnote{Given a set $C$ of centers, $D^2$-sampling with respect to $C$ chooses point $x$ with probability proportional to $\min_{c\in C} D(x,c)^2$.}.
 If one continues to sample centers even after sampling $k$ of them, then do the sampled centers give better than $O(\log{k})$ pseudo-approximation?
-Pseudo-approximation means that the cost is calculated with respect to more than $k$ centers but compared with the optimal solution for $k$ centers.
-Aggarwal \etal~\cite{AggarwalDK09} analysed this behaviour and showed that if one samples $O(k)$ centers, then we get a constant factor pseudo-approximation.
-In a more recent work, Wei~\cite{W16} showed that if $\beta k$ centers are sampled for {\em any} constant $\beta > 1$, then we get a constant factor pseudo-approximation in expectation.
-Clearly, as the number of sampled centers increases, the $k$-means cost w.r.t. the sampled centers will decrease.
+Pseudo-approximation means that the cost is calculated with respect to the sampled centers, more than $k$ in number, but compared with the optimal solution for $k$ centers. \cite{AggarwalDK09} analysed this behaviour and showed that if one samples $O(k)$ centers, then we get a constant factor pseudo-approximation. \cite{W16} showed that if $\beta k$ centers are sampled for {\em any} constant $\beta > 1$, then we get a constant factor pseudo-approximation in expectation.
+In a more recent work, \cite{MRS2020} gave improved pseudo-approximation guarantees for $k$-means++ when $k+\Delta$ centers are sampled using $D^2$-sampling, for some $\Delta>0$.
+Clearly, as the number of centers sampled using $D^2$-sampling increases, the $k$-means cost with respect to the sampled centers will decrease.
 Let us try to understand this behaviour.
-One way to formalise this notion is to find bounds on the number of samples such that the cost becomes at most $\veps$ factor of the optimal cost w.r.t. $k$ centers for any small $0 < \veps \leq 1$.
-Combining our bounds with the results of Wei~\cite{W16} (i.e, $\beta k$ samples give constant approximation for any $\beta$), we get the following result.
+One way to formalise this is to find bounds on the number of samples such that the cost becomes at most $\veps$ times the optimal cost with respect to $k$ centers for any $0 < \veps \leq 1$.
+Combining our bounds with the results of \cite{AggarwalDK09} (i.e, $O(k)$ samples give constant approximation with high probability, we get the following.